KaedynSamuel/End-To-End-Data-Engineering-project-/README.md

 ## Project Overview

-This is a full-scale **Data Engineering project** built using Microsoft Azure services.
-The project demonstrates end-to-end data management, from secure storage and ingestion to transformation and analytics.
-It showcases best practices in Azure data engineering, including security, orchestration, and scalable pipeline design.
+This project implements a full **end-to-end data engineering pipeline** using Azure services.
+It is designed for efficiency, scalability, and security, demonstrating best practices in Azure data engineering.

-The project uses the following Azure components:
+The project leverages the following Azure components:

-- **Azure Key Vault**: Securely stores secrets and connection strings.
+- **Azure Key Vault**: Securely stores credentials, keys, and secrets.
-- **Azure Databricks**: Performs ETL, data transformations, and analytics using PySpark.
+- **Azure Databricks**: Performs ETL (Extract, Transform, Load) operations and data transformations.
-- **Azure Data Factory (V2)**: Orchestrates pipelines and moves data between sources.
+- **Azure Data Factory (V2)**: Orchestrates pipelines and manages data movement between sources.
-- **Azure Synapse Analytics**: Stores transformed data for analytical queries and reporting.
+- **Azure Synapse Analytics**: Stores transformed data for fast analytical queries and reporting.
-- **Azure Storage Account**: Holds raw and processed data in a secure and scalable way.
+- **Azure Storage Account**: Holds raw and processed data securely.
+- **Power BI**: Provides dashboards that automatically update after pipeline runs.

+---

+## How the Project Works

+This project implements a complete data engineering workflow.
+Here's a step-by-step explanation:

+### 1. Data Ingestion from SMSS (📥)
+- Raw data is collected from the **SMSS** system.
+- Data is securely stored in the **Azure Storage Account (🗄️)**.
+- This ensures a persistent and centralized source for all subsequent processing.

+### 2. Orchestration with Data Factory (🔄)
+- **Azure Data Factory pipelines** orchestrate the movement of data from storage into processing layers.
+- Pipelines handle scheduling, dependencies, and error handling automatically.

+### 3. Data Transformation in Databricks (💻)
+- **Azure Databricks notebooks** perform ETL operations.
+- Data is processed according to **Bronze, Silver, Gold layers**:
+  - **Bronze Layer:** Raw, ingested data is stored as-is for traceability.
+  - **Silver Layer:** Data is cleaned, validated, and structured for analysis.
+  - **Gold Layer:** Fully transformed, enriched, and aggregated data ready for analytics and reporting.

+### 4. Storage and Analytics in Synapse (📊)
+- Transformed data is loaded into **Azure Synapse Analytics**.
+- Synapse allows fast analytical queries, reporting, and further data exploration.

+### 5. Visualization in Power BI (📈)
+- **Power BI datasets** automatically update after pipeline runs.
+- Dashboards reflect the latest processed data, giving stakeholders real-time insights.

+### 6. Security with Key Vault (🔑)
+- All credentials, keys, and secrets are securely stored in **Azure Key Vault**.
+- Databricks and Data Factory retrieve secrets at runtime, ensuring no sensitive information is hardcoded.

 ---